hanumanthsistla/hanu-ml-hack/README.md

 # hanu-ml-hack
 Hackathons Repository -
 Businesses in the Fintech services domain can leverage big data, machine learning, and artificial intelligence.These technologies play an ever-increasing role in a vast number of processes including fraud prevention,customer service, financial analytics, stock forecasting, and many more.
 The potential of machine learning and AI as the driving force for Payment process in fintech business is presented using Azure ML Studio and Blockchain Technologies -
-Architectural Design is presented to automate payments process using Azure Cloud Infrastructure and Oracle Middleware Chainlink to connect On-Chain and Off-Chain Data
+Architectural Design Patterns are presented to automate payments process using Azure Cloud Infrastructure and Oracle Middleware Chainlink to connect On-Chain and Off-Chain Data.